RIACRIAC

 By Taxi

-We recommend using authorized taxi services such as Yandex.Go, Uber, or Wheely.
+We recommend using authorized taxi services such as Yandex.Go or GetTransfer.
 You can also take advantage of hotel services for taxi bookings and airport transfers.

 When leaving the airport, there is a designated taxi pickup area; please look for the signposts indicating the taxi zone.